Nettverksdagen/Nettverksdagen-2/README.md

 ```

 ### Volumes
-Any folders defined under `volumes` in `docker-compose.yml` will be mirrored into the container.
+Any folders defined under `volumes` in `docker compose.yml` will be mirrored into the container.
 Thus, folders containing the project files, namely
 * `api/nvdagen`
 * `api/nvdnew`
 * `frontend/src`